nok1214/todo-app-google-Oauth/README.md

-# Getting Started with Hacker News Application
+# Getting Started with To-do Application with Google Authentication

 use git clone https://github.com/nok1214/Javascript-Todo-App.git then